MaestroError/go-libheif/README.md

 ...

 ##### ToDo
-- Refactor the functions
+- Refactor the functions to return errors instead +
-- Add documentation and examples for each function
+- Add documentation and examples for each function +
-- Write tests at least for the Public functions
+- Write tests at least for the Public functions +
+- Write usage documentation
+- Write guide article for module